lIAM231/UnityRP-Files/README.md

 As rare5m came to and end, a lot of pepole are trying to sell  Fake versions of thosee files. as im no longer part of Rare5m or anyhthing that is related to FiveM i realesing those files for free downloadable on github. those are the legit files with the legit framework.
-I suppose that now new rare5m owner will claim  that those are fake but whatever.
+I suppose that now new rare5m owner will claim  that those are fake but whatever. i do not consent any reselling of UnityRP Base. its fully open source and free to use.